sr-gi/bolt13/13-watchtowers.md

 `appointment_slots` and `subscription_period` are requested by the user to reduce the number of messages exchanged by the two parties whilst allowing for high customisation.
 Otherwise the tower will need to inform the user of what type of services he can apply for.

 `appointment_max_size` defines what is the maximum size of an appointment.
-The tower is effectively charging for storage over time, so if an appointment exceeds `appointment_max_size` it will be count as `ceil(len(appointment)/appointment_max_size)`.
+The tower is effectively charging for storage over time, so if an appointment exceeds `appointment_max_size` it will be counted as `ceil(len(appointment)/appointment_max_size)`.

 Once the user is registered, the tower will be able to identify him by doing EC recovery on his signed requests.
-Message signing and EC recover is performed using the current approach followed by [lnd and c-lightning](#data-serialisationa-and-signing).
+Message signing and EC recover is performed using the current approach followed by [lnd and c-lightning](#data-serialisation-and-signing).

-If a user fills all his appointment slots, or need to keep the data in the tower for longer than the `subscription_period`, he may need to top up his subscription.
+If a user has filled all his appointment slots, or need to keep the data in the tower for longer than the `subscription_period`, he may need to top up his subscription.

-For now only `subscription_invoice` tlv has been defined as payment method.
+For now we have only defined `subscription_invoice` as payment method.
 Other payment methods can be defined as tlv in the future.

 ## Sending appointments to the tower

-Once the client is registered with the tower, he can start backing up state updates by sending appointments to the tower:
+Once the client is registered, he can start sending appointments to the tower:

 		+-------+                                     +-------+
 		|   A   |--(1)--- add_update_appointment ---->|   B   |